ELLIOTTCABLE/wrange/README.md

 ## Contributing / Building
-To make modifications to, or build from, ML sources; as long as you make no changes to the parser or lexer components (which you shouldn't need to, as they're very simple), the scripts included in the `package.json` should get you pretty far out-of-the-box:
+To make modifications to, or build from, ML sources; as long as you make no changes to the parser or lexer components (which you shouldn't need to, as they're very simple), the dependencies and scripts included in the `package.json` should get you pretty far out-of-the-box:

     git clone https://github.com/ELLIOTTCABLE/wrange.git
     cd wrange
     npm install
+    # make your changes to, e.g. src/person.ml

     npm run build
     npm run test

-If you want to modify `parser.mly` or `lexer.mll`, though, you'll need a full OCaml development environment, Menhir, and ocamllex.
+If you want to *modify* `parser.mly` or `lexer.mll`, though, you'll need a full OCaml development environment, Menhir, and ocamllex.
+Once you've figured that out, uncomment the relevant entries in the `"generators"` section of `bsconfig.json`; thereafter, `npm run build` (which invokes [`bsb`][bsb]) will handle regeneration of `parser.ml` and `lexer.ml`.

+   [bsb]: <https://bucklescript.github.io/docs/en/build-overview> "The BuckleScript build-system"